NVIDIA/TensorRT-LLM/docs/source/quick-start-guide.md

 2. Copy the model you compiled ({ref}`quick-start-guide-compile`) to the example model repository.

 3. Modify the configuration files from the model repository.
-Specify, where the compiled model engine is, what tokenizer to use, and how to handle memory allocation for the KV cache when performing inference in batches.
+Specify the path to the compiled model engine, the tokenizer, and how to handle memory allocation for the KV cache when performing inference in batches.

     ```bash
     python3 tools/fill_template.py --in_place \